Stayermax/DevopsTechnologies/README.md

 ## Questions

 * What is better: to use kubernetes with aws servers or my own server?
 Or maybe use my server as base that creates aws servers
+* Maybe Ansible will be used to deploy everything